Generalized Gibbs Ensemble Description of Real Space Entanglement Spectra of (2+1)-dimensional Chiral Topological

 \section{Choosing the Locally Conserved Quantities}

-A crucial question in this effort is how to properly choose the locally conserved quantities $H^{(i)}$ that go into our parametrization \eqref{eq:lincomb} of the entanglement Hamiltonian.
-These quantities $H^{(i)}$ must both commute with the Hamiltonian $H_L$ of \eqref{eq:cfth} and, crucially, must preserve both the $SU(2)$ symmetry of the CFT and any applicable discrete symmetries.
+A crucial question in this effort is how to properly choose the locally conserved quantities $H^{(i)}$ that go into our parametrization Eq.~\eqref{eq:lincomb} of the entanglement Hamiltonian.
+These quantities $H^{(i)}$ must both commute with the Hamiltonian $H_L$ of Eq.~\eqref{eq:cfth} and, crucially, must preserve both the $\rm{SU}(2)$ symmetry of the CFT and any applicable discrete symmetries.
+The requirement of global $\rm{SU}(2)$ symmetry serves as a strong constraint on the irrelevant local operators whose integrals we can use for the $H^{(i)}$.
 For the systems we consider, the principal discrete symmetry in question is the $\mathcal{RT}$ symmetry of the (1+1)D theory found in the entanglement spectrum that results from the symmetry of the (2+1)D theory under the composition of a spatial reflection through a plane parallel to the axis of the cylinder and time reversal.
 Further, in the case of each of the PEPS we consider, the $\mathcal{RT}$ symmetry has been built into the PEPS wavefunction by construction.
-The details of the $\mathcal{RT}$ symmetry can be found in Appendix \ref{sec:rtsymmetry}.
+The details of the $\mathcal{RT}$ symmetry can be found in Appendix \ref{app:rtsymmetry}.

 We will not require our conserved quantities to commute among themselves as long as they commute with $H_L$.
-One might rightly worry about the issue of non-commutativity of the $H^{(i)}$ among themselves when taking the logarithm of \eqref{eq:realrhol} to obtain \eqref{eq:lincomb}, but since our list of $H^{(i)}$ will be exhaustive of quantities that commute with $H_L$ and preserve $SU(2)$ and $\mathcal{RT}$ symmetry, we can simply reassign the $\beta_i$ as needed to account for the commutators.
-The requirement of global $SU(2)$ symmetry serves as a strong constraint on the irrelevant local operators whose integrals we can use for the $H^{(i)}$.
+One might rightly worry about the issue of noncommutativity of the $H^{(i)}$ among themselves when taking the logarithm of Eq.~\eqref{eq:realrhol} to obtain Eq.~\eqref{eq:lincomb}, but since our list of $H^{(i)}$ will be exhaustive of quantities that commute with $H_L$ and preserve $\rm{SU}(2)$ and $\mathcal{RT}$ symmetry, we can simply reassign the $\beta_i$ as needed to account for the commutators.